IsaHu-dev/Calorie-Mind/README.md

 ## About

-Calorie Mind is user-friendly app designed to help you take control of your daily nutrition and meet your fitness goals.
+Calorie Mind is a user-friendly app designed to help you take control of your daily nutrition and meet your fitness goals.
 Whether you're trying to manage your weight, fuel your workouts, or simply eat healthier, Calorie Mind provides all the tools you need to make mindful eating choices.
 With features like custom food entries, daily goal tracking, insightful progress analysis, and weekly summaries, Calorie Mind is your go-to guide for a balanced lifestyle.
 Think Calories with Calorie Mind.

 ### Target Users